MatsusakiYuki/5196-Data-wrangling/README.md

 # Data-wrangling
-Data wrangling work
+Data wrangling work4

-4. Data Integration
+Data Integration with Train Schedule
 This part is work on Integration of Datasets with Python to develop a comprehensive dataset to match properties in different suburbs with train schedules and crime rate.

 Two major parts are included in my work.